CICE-Consortium/Icepack/_sources/icepack_1_introduction.rst.txt

 - A simplified driver was developed for Icepack, for testing purposes.
 - Additional tests for the column physics are now available.
 - This release includes the full vertical biogeochemistry code.
+- The ice velocity can optionally be included in the calculation of wind stress.

 Acknowledgements
 =============================